lecaros/StackMob_Android/README.md

 # Stackmob Android SDK
 This is the Official Stackmob Android SDK.
-This SDK builds on top of the [StackMob Java Client SDK](https://www.stackmob.com/platform/stackmob/help/topics/Getting-Started:-Java-Client-SDK) to provide various convenience components specifically for Android apps.
+It builds on top of the [StackMob Java Client SDK](https://www.stackmob.com/platform/stackmob/help/topics/Getting-Started:-Java-Client-SDK) to provide various convenience components specifically for Android apps.
+The SDK aims to provide compatability for Android 2.2 and above.

 # Getting Started - New App